CharlesPlusC/MegaConstellationSSA/README.md

 6. Run the code in main.py for the full analysis

 ## Data
-The data for the SUP_TLEs and NORAD_TLEs are already provided to save time.
+- The data for the SUP_TLEs and NORAD_TLEs are already provided to save time.
     If you wish to download the data yourself, you can do so for the NORAD TLEs by running the getdata.py script.
 Note that there is currently no way of downloading SUP_TLE data programatically so you will have to do this manually from celestrak.org.
+- The NORAD IDs of the satellites selected for this study are provided in external/selected_satellites.json

 ## Issues
 If you have any issues with the code, please raise an issue on this repository and I will try to get back to you as soon as possible.